-The draft letter notes that the proposal would provide each SRO and the Commission with unlimited access to the CAT data, including customer information, for purposes of performing their regulatory and oversight responsibilities pursuant to federal securities laws, rules, and regulations.
+The letter notes that the proposal would provide each SRO and the Commission with unlimited access to the CAT data, including customer information, for purposes of performing their regulatory and oversight responsibilities pursuant to federal securities laws, rules, and regulations.
 The letter raises concerns regarding how this information will be protected; it explains that without confidential treatment, the disclosure or improper use of customer information could have a detrimental impact on a customer's financial condition, its trading activity, and the markets generally.
 The letter states that the need for confidential treatment of the information transmitted to the repository extends to staff at the Commission, the SROs, the SROs' members, and the repository.
-To address confidentiality concerns, the draft letter makes the following recommendations:
+To address confidentiality concerns, the letter makes the following recommendations:

-- The Commission should specifically set forth who will have access to the CAT information, when they may access it, and what they may do with it.
-For example, academics and economists may be permitted to access CAT data on a delayed basis (e.g., 30 days) for limited purposes, including academic research and assisting regulators in analyzing market activity.
-The data, however, should not contain an asset manager's name or location. - The Commission should require that all of the data sent to the proposed repository be encrypted.
+- The Commission should specifically set forth who will have access to the CAT information, when they may access it, and how they may use it.
+The letter states that accesss should be limited to regulators and repository staff. - The Commission should require that all of the data sent to the proposed repository be encrypted.
 In addition to encryption, the Commission should consider a requirement to mask certain data fields or delay reporting of CAT information to the end of the day. - The Commission and each SRO should be required to adopt a comprehensive and robust information security program.
 As part of such a program, information barriers should be established within the Commission and SROs to ensure that the CAT data is used only for regulatory purposes.
 In addition, there should be an audit trail of the Commission's and SROs' staff access to, and use of, information in the repository to help monitor compliance with appropriate use of the data. - The Commission, SROs, and repository should have an express legal duty to notify immediately each customer whose nonpublic information may have been accessed inappropriately.
-To assist the SROs and the proposed repository in quickly identifying instances of security breaches, the Commission should regularly examine the SROs and the repository, and consider enforcement actions, for failures to comply with their stated policies and procedures to ensure the security and confidentiality of all information submitted to, and maintained by, the repository. - The Commission should explain how it intends to respond to requests under the Freedom of Information Act ("FOIA") for CAT data within its possession.
+To assist the SROs and the proposed repository in quickly identifying instances of security breaches, the Commission should regularly examine the SROs and the repository, and consider enforcement actions, for failures to comply with their stated policies and procedures to ensure the security and confidentiality of all information submitted to, and maintained by, the repository. - The Commission should explain how it intends to respond to requests under the Freedom of Information Act for CAT data within its possession.